 The thing is that almost all of these either take things from Mr. Allen’s model, or don’t encompass the bigger picture of work and life allowing many important things to fall through the cracks.

 For instance, Getting Results the Agile Way is very interesting, but if you look into it more you will see that it is heavily based on GTD core principles.
 Agile Results then adds a top layer of making sure that you are geting results during your week, which really is a modified weekly review that Mr. Allen suggests in GTD.

-Yes, they may work for some others, but we have to see that without GTD most of these systems wouldn’t exist in their current form making GTD a sort of pillar of productivity systems.
+Yes, they may work for some others but we have to see that without GTD most of these systems wouldn’t exist in their current form making GTD a sort of pillar of productivity systems.

-Spanning personal and professional
+4. It spans personal and professional works.

-GTD doesn’t care whether your work is professional or personal.
-It is all work in the eyes of your system.
-Of course, you can segregate work tasks to home tasks and projects, but you don’t have to if you don’t want to.

 It all takes the same amount of “physical RAM” in your brain so it all can be treated as work, everything from “create the TPS reports” to “buy dog treats for the puppies”.
 It’s all considered work by GTD standards.

 I told you there were two secrets that make GTD the best productivity system around, remember?
 Those secrets are the act of capturing and the idea of the next action.

 One of the biggest problems that GTD tries to solve is the idea of workers having too many “open loops” in their lives.
 Open loops are basically all of the things that we have committed ourselves to do but haven’t kept track of them in some way (other than in our fallible brains).

 Enter, capture.
 Capturing allows the GTD practitioner to close the open loops in their life by writing them down and keeping them out of their mind.
 This is how one starts to get to the aspect of “mind like water” and starts to relieve the stress of all of the things they have kept in their mind for so long.

 Seeing what the absolute next physical action is allows us to take the first step in completing a project of any size.
 The issue with many projects that are stalled or not yet completed is that they haven’t been thought through and the next physical action to get the project moving hasn’t been identified.

 When I started to identify the next physical action I was surprised to see how quickly I could get a “stuck” project moving, no matter how little the next action really was.
 Things like, “call Bob to get the name of number of his accountant” is enough to spark a large project like “Form your LLC”.